M6(GPT)3: Generating Multitrack Modifiable Multi-Minute MIDI Music from Text using Genetic algorithms, Probabilistic methods and GPT Models in any Progression and Time Signature: Percussion Generator

 \section{Percussion Generator}

-To generate songs in odd time signatures, Deep Learning models like Transformers may not be ideal.
-Our analysis of the well-known Groove dataset \cite{groove2019} revealed that 98.96\% of drum loops are in 4/4 time.
-Given the relative simplicity and commonality of drum patterns in many songs, we opted for a rule-based system incorporating probability and Markov Chains.
+To generate songs in odd time signatures, Deep Learning models like Transformers may not be ideal, as training datasets are heavily biased toward 4/4.
+Our analysis of the well-known Groove dataset \cite{groove2019} revealed that 98.96\% of its drum loops are in 4/4 time.
+Given the relative simplicity and repetitiveness of drum patterns in many songs, we opted for a rule-based system incorporating probability and Markov Chains.